wix-incubator/erb/petri/wix-petri-client/README.md

 Conducts an experiment against laboratory server and returns a `Promise` with result - value depending on experiment configuration or a fallback value if experiment is not active.

 Parameters:
- - key - exeriment/feature toggle key;
+ - key - mandatory, string: experiment/feature toggle key;
- - fallbackValue - value that will be returned given eperiment does not exist or is not active.
+ - fallbackValue - optional, string: value that will be returned given experiment does not exist or is not active.

 ## WixPetriClient.conductAllInScope(scope): Promise
 Conducts all experiments for `scope` against laboratory server and returns a `Promise` with result - object with experiment keys/values.

 Parameters:
- - scope - scope for which all experiments should be conducted;
+ - scope - mandatory, string: scope for which all experiments should be conducted;